Øresund Bridge: Rail transport

 The rail link is operated jointly by the Swedish Transport Administration (Trafikverket) and the Danish railway infrastructure manager Banedanmark.
-Passenger train service is commissioned by Skånetrafiken and the Danish Civil Aviation and Railway Authority (Trafikstyrelsen) under the Øresundståg brand, with Transdev and DSB being the current operators.
-A series of new dual-voltage trains was developed, linking the Copenhagen area with Malmö and southern Sweden as far as Gothenburg and Kalmar.
+Passenger train service is commissioned by Skånetrafiken and the Danish Civil Aviation and Railway Authority (Trafikstyrelsen) under the Øresundståg ("Øresund train") brand, with Transdev and DSB being the current operators.
+A series of new dual-voltage trains was developed, linking the Copenhagen area with Malmö and southern Sweden as far as Gothenburg, Karlskrona and Kalmar.
 SJ operates X2000 trains over the bridge, with connections to Gothenburg and Stockholm.
 Copenhagen Airport at Kastrup has its own railway station close to the western bridgehead.
 Since December 2022, trains operate typically every 15 minutes during the day, reducing to once an hour during the night in both directions.
 Additional Øresundstrains are operated at rush hour.
 Freight trains also use the crossing.